Artificial diffusion for convective and acoustic low Mach number flows I: Analysis of the modified equations, and application to Roe-type schemes: Transonic schemes at low Mach number

 The diffusion on the acoustic waves $du \pm dp/\rho a$ is then:

 which matches the acoustic scaling.
-Because the diffusion (\ref{eq:3wave_acoustic_component}) is a scalar multiple of the identity matrix, any variable basis for the acoustic system (for example $dp$ and $du$) will also have this diffusion at low Mach number.
+Because the matrix (\ref{eq:3wave_acoustic_component}) is a scalar multiple of the identity matrix, any variable basis for the acoustic system (for example $dp$ and $du$) will also have this diffusion Jacobian at low Mach number.